USS Siboney (CVE-112): Atlantic Fleet operations

 Following the start of the Korean War in June 1950, Siboney was reactivated on 22 November, as the US Navy needed to transfer active ships to the war zone.
 Siboney remained in the Atlantic Fleet during this period, and first went to sea on 2 February 1951.
 Again based out of Norfolk, she sailed south to Guantanamo for extensive training maneuvers that lasted from 27 February to 10 April.
 She then returned north, and in July, she cruised off Canada.
 She made another voyage into the Mediterranean from September to 14 November, in company with warships from other North Atlantic Treaty Organization fleets.
 In January 1952, she conducted tests and carrier qualifications with A-1 Skyraiders and F4U Corsairs.
 She also carried out a pair of tests with Marine helicopter units during this period to evaluate their "vertical assault" concept, which envisioned using helicopter-borne assaults in conjunction with an amphibious invasion.

 Later that year, Siboney was docked at the Norfolk Naval Shipyard for modernization; she returned to active service with the fleet on 20 January 1952.
-She took part in training operations in the Caribbean Sea and then formed the core of a anti-submarine hunter-killer group that operated together until August.
+She took part in training operations in the Caribbean Sea and then formed the core of an anti-submarine hunter-killer group that operated together until August.
 On 16 September, she embarked on another cruise in the Mediterranean with elements of Sixth Fleet, which lasted until 1 December.
 Siboney passed the following two years participating in routine fleet training exercises that ranged from the coast of New England to the Caribbean.
 During this period, she also made training cruises to Spain with midshipmen from the US Naval Academy in the summer months.
 She underwent an overhaul at the Philadelphia Naval Shipyard from 28 September 1954 to 22 January 1955.
 On 4 October, she embarked supplies as part of a response to a severe hurricane that had struck Tampico, Mexico.
 She used her helicopters to ferry supplies to the city and surrounding area until 19 October.